Cerebellum-Network/docs.cere.network/ddc/integration/web-sdk.md

 #### Impression Event

-Every time an engagement is displayed to the user, an impression event is registered in Cere DDC.
+Every time an engagement is displayed to the user, an impression event is registered in the Cere DDC.

 ### Custom Handlers